nelsonaloysio/networkx-temporal/docs/README.md

 make html
 ```

-It should then be available in the folder `docs/build`.
+The whole documentation should then be available in the folder `docs/build`.